 Brood Box Entrances: Top – roughly 100mm (4in) in from internal edge and 60mm (2.4in) down from the frame rail.
 Bottom – centre left/right and between 60-80mm (2.5-3 in) up from bottom edge.

-Thank you to Filipe for allowing us to make and sell his baffles, his help putting this page together, allowing the use of his ‘in the wild’ photos and most importantly continuing to share his knowledge and experience with us mere novices!
+Thank you to Filipe for allowing us to make and sell his wooden portals, his help putting this page together, allowing the use of his ‘in the wild’ photos and most importantly continuing to share his knowledge and experience with us mere novices!

 References can be found here.